2009 swine flu pandemic in Mexico: Economic impact

 The outbreak increased the strain on an economy already under pressure from the current economic crisis.
 Although the World Bank said it would extend Mexico $25 million in loans for immediate aid and $180 million in long-term assistance, it wasn't enough to restore customer investor confidence leading to the peso’s biggest tumble in six months.
 It seems likely now that Mexico will have to draw on a $47 billion credit line from the International Monetary Fund.

 It has been reported that the food services sector within Mexico City is experiencing losses of over US$4.5 million per day.
 It has been reported that pork meat price has dropped 30% within Mexico; combined with several export bans, this will inflict severe damage to the industry.

 Although the virus hasn't spread throughout the whole country, as a precaution all mass gatherings were prohibited, affecting the sports industry.
-Many Liga MX México Primera División teams reported direct losses of over $900,000 dollars per game after the Mexican Football Federation ordered all pro soccer games in Mexico to be played without fans in an effort to slow the spread of the virus.
+Many Liga MX México Primera División teams reported direct losses of over $900,000 per game after the Mexican Football Federation ordered all pro soccer games in Mexico to be played without fans in an effort to slow the spread of the virus.
 It also prompted cancellations of all the festivals in the country.
 Additionally, the Mexican race of the 2008–09 A1 GP season has had to be cancelled because of the outbreak.

 The Mexican teams that qualified to the 2009 Copa Libertadores began to have problems related to the swine flu outbreak, specially the Guadalajara Chivas who travelled to Chile to play against Everton.
 Later, because the other teams not wanting to risk their players with the outbreak, CONMEBOL asked Guadalajara and San Luis clubs to make their games outside Mexico, both teams neglected the petition so both teams were withdrawn and Mexico was dismissed from competitions.
 Days later, CONMEBOL reconsidered their actions and seeded the teams in the next Libertadores Cup for the Round of 16.